-Mnemonics Device
+Mnomonics

 CLK System Clock

-4PLN 4-plane graphics coprocessor
+4PLN 4-plane Graphics Coprocessor

+8PLN 8-plane Graphics Coprocessor

 DZ Serial Line Controller

 FP Floating Point

 HDC Disk Controller

 IT Interval Timer

 MEM Memory

 MM Memory Management

-MONO Monochrome Video Circuits on System Mod ule
+MONO Monochrome Video Circuits on System Mod- ule

 NI Network Interconnect Option Module

 NVR Nonvolatile RAM

 SYS Interrupt Controller and Ethernet ID ROM

 TPC Tape Controller

-Table 1: Definition of Mnemonics
+Table 2: Definition of Mnemonics

-The "HDC" mnemonic represents the disk controller.
-The first group of numbers after the "HDC" line in the screen display tell you what type of device is installed.
-Look at Table 2 to determine which devices are listed in the display on your screen.
+The HDC mnemonic represents the disk controller.
+The first group of numbers after the HDC line in the screen display tell you what type of device is installed.
+Look at Table 3 to determine which devices are listed in the display on your screen.
 Compare the devices listed on your screen to the devices that were installed with your system.